Physical therapy is a key part of many health programs.

 Before you get treatment, always contact your health insurance provider.
 You'll need to confirm with them that your physical therapy will be covered.

 Health insurance policies provide coverage for physical therapy by a licensed physical therapist if it is habilitative or rehabilitative and medically necessary.
-This means that you may need to have a note from your doctor’s stating that you need PT on your record.
+This means that you may need to have a note from your doctor’s office stating that you need PT on your record.
 What’s required can vary from state to state.

 Ask about the lifetime maximum, annual, or “per-condition” limits.
 For example, you may need physical therapy due to a running injury in March.
 Then, in July, you may hurt your back and need PT again